 - Take care of the environment.
 LAN parties may last up to a few days, so think of the food, drinks, and a place to rest.
 You can also come up with some activities besides gaming, such as small basketball breaks or little walks around the neighborhood.

 Once you have all of the above, you can achieve an almost perfect multiplayer experience.

-The best way to avoid bandwidth throttling is to keep your activity hidden from your internet service provider (ISP).
-If you only connect to the net via a VPN server, your ISP won’t know if you spend a lot of time streaming or gaming.
+- It helps you to avoid traffic-based bandwidth throttling.
+A VPN keeps your activity hidden from your internet service provider (ISP).
+If you only connect to the net via a VPN server, your ISP won’t know if you spend much time streaming or gaming.
 You’ll have smoother gaming sessions with minimal throttling.